ksoclabs/ksoc-plugins-helm-chart/stable/ksoc-plugins/README.md

   enabled: true
 ```

 When `ksoc-runtime` is enabled an additional deployment can be seen.
 There is also a `DaemonSet` that deploys an eBPF pod on each node to gather the run-time information.
+For more information on the `ksoc-runtime` plugin, please see the [KSOC Runtime documentation](https://docs.ksoc.com/docs/ksoc-runtime-1).

 ## Prerequisites